 Antidepressants are generally categorized by which of these neurotransmitters they affect.
 Because everybody produces different levels of these chemicals in their body, doctors may need to try out different medications and dosages based on the severity of the symptoms to determine the correct prescription.
 It also can take up to six weeks for antidepressants to affect production of these chemicals before they begin working.

 Types of Antidepressants

 Antidepressants are generally categorized by how they work in the body.
-While all antidepressants affect the levels of certain chemicals in your brain Some antidepressants, known as inhibitors, work by preventing certain chemicals from being absorbed by normal brain processes.
-Others affect the levels of chemicals within the brain in
+While all antidepressants affect the levels of certain chemicals in your brain some antidepressants, known as inhibitors, work by preventing certain chemicals from being absorbed by normal brain processes while others affect the levels of chemicals within the brain.

 Selective Serotonin Reuptake Inhibitors (SSRIs)

 SSRIs work by increasing the level of serotonin in the brain.
 They are considered the most popular type of antidepressants because they do not cause as many side effects as older classes of antidepressants, and they seem to help a broader group of depressive and anxiety disorders.